prio101/cv_analysis/README.md

 3. If the CV is not uploaded, the app will always process the sample CVs available in the local storage: `sample_cvs/`
 4. The extracted text will be sent to the NLP model to extract the information
 5. The extracted information will be stored in the database

+## Hints:
+1. Needs SQLite Version 3.35.0 or higher for chroma db to work
+2. Needs to install poppler-utils for pdf2image to work

+### OpenAI API KEY: